-There are obviously major changes for you that happen after a cystectomy and it is important to us too that you should be able to return to as active a lifestyle as possible after this operation.
+There are obviously major changes that happen after a cystectomy.
+It is important to us that you should be able to return to as active a lifestyle as possible after this operation.
 This depends on how you feel mentally as well as physically.
-There are people for you to talk to at the hospital and there is a network of patients who have had this type of operation who are willing to answer questions that you might have.
+There are people for you to talk to at the hospital and there is a network of patients who have had this type of operation who are willing to answer any questions that you might have.
 Ask your doctor or nurse for more details.